spectrocloud/librarium/content/docs/06-integrations/10-update-packs/05-update-packs.md

 # Overview

-Pack configurations typically contains changes between versions, such as the addition or removal of parameters and policies.
+Pack configurations typically contain changes between versions, such as the addition or removal of parameters and policies.
 The following steps guide you in updating configurations.

 <br />